falcosecurity/falco-website/content/en/docs/_index.md

  - Plugins - allow users to extend the functionality of falco libraries/falco executable by adding new event sources and new fields that can extract information from events.
 For more information, see [Plugins](plugins).

+## What are the ecosystem projects that can interact with Falco?

+Apart from the Falco core projects, the Falco organization also maintains and distributes ecosystem projects that help adopters get the most out of Falco.
+To learn more, visit the [Falco Evolution repositories](https://github.com/falcosecurity/evolution/#repositories) list.
+For example, the [falcosidekick](https://github.com/falcosecurity/falcosidekick) project makes it easier to output Falco events to many applications and channels, while the [falco-exporter](https://github.com/falcosecurity/falco-exporter) tool is used to integrate Falco with Prometheus.